nordugrid/arc-ansible/README.md

 Accepted values are found here: http://www.nordugrid.org/arc/arc7/common/repos/repository.html

 ### nordugrid_release_v
-This is the release version of the Nordugrid release package.
+This is the release version of the Nordugrid release package (not the ARC version itself).

 Typically 6.1 is the correct value for ARC 7.